mansab/puppet-tarsnap/README.md

 ### Tarsnap RPM

-Tarsnap RPM has been provided as a part of this Puppet module under 'puppet_tarsnap/files/rpms'
-NOTE: The RPM has been built using the Tarsnap source provided here: https://www.tarsnap.com/download.html
+Tarsnap RPM has been provided as a part of this Puppet module under 'puppet_tarsnap/files/rpms' The RPM has been built using the Tarsnap source provided here: https://www.tarsnap.com/download.html

 ## Quick Start